-- Inhibiting the synthesis of some proteins (those called quinases, which intervene in the response to chemical and physical signals from the cells).
+- It slows down the synthesis of proteins called kinases, which are involved in responding to chemical and physical signals received by cells.

-- Performing tasks on the central nervous system, mainly anti-depressant and anti-stress effects (it is regarded as an adaptogen).
+- It acts on the central nervous system, with a marked antidepressant and anti-stress tendency, and is considered an adaptogen.

 - Increasing the resistance against asthenia and fatigue.